 Leverage Recurring Billing for Loyal Consumers

 Small business owners who gain repeat loyal consumers can scale quickly.
 After all, research says that the cost of acquiring a new consumer is nearly five times that of retaining an existing one.
-The business owners who will afford to build a loyal brand for their products or services leverage recurring billing for their consumers.
+The business owners who afford to build a loyal brand for their products or services leverage recurring billing for their consumers.
 This payment system allows them to automatically receive the concerned billed amount from their consumer each month/week.

 Buy Now Pay Later Options for Trustworthy Consumers